-Actress Evan Rachel Wood accuses Marilyn Manson of abuse
+Marilyn Manson denies Evan Rachel Wood’s abuse allegations

 Manson, 52, became a household name in the mid-1990s with a series of hit rock albums and used a stage persona designed to shock and stoke controversy.

-The Associated Press does not normally name sexual assault victims but is naming Wood because of her decision to speak out publicly about the alleged abuse.
+The Associated Press does not normally name people who say they were victims of sexual assault but is naming Wood because of her decision to speak out publicly.

 Associated Press Writers Mark Kennedy and Mesfin Fekadu contributed to this story.